Sixth Form Curriculum at Linden Lodge School

 Pupils following semi-formal curriculum learn best when learning is related to their own experience.
 There is a strong emphasis on students learning effectively through functional activities.
 An individualised approach is always adopted.
 The curriculum content is context based and has four focus areas: Daily Living.
 Communication, Literacy and Numeracy, Social emotional development and Preparation for adulthood.
 The curriculum pathway is driven by individual learning intentions and aims to support the students to learn and demonstrate skills to the highest level of independence.
 The teaching approach reflects the age and learning style of the pupils concerned.

-Formal curriculum allows pupils to study subject specific areas that relate broadly to the national curriculum.
+The Formal curriculum allows pupils to study subject specific areas that relate broadly to the national curriculum.
 Individualised timetables reflect students’ needs and interests.
 Life skills and independence skills also form a large part of the curriculum.
 Learning is linked to practical activities and consolidated and applied in practical sessions.
-At the formal level pupils who pursue accreditation pathways (e.g. Entry Level/ Level 1/GCSE courses and exams) follow the appropriate syllabus in each exam subject.
+At the formal level pupils who pursue accreditation pathways (e.g. Entry Level/ Level 1/ Level 2 courses and follow the appropriate syllabus in each exam subject.

 We offer a rounded curriculum which includes the Princes Trust courses, Duke of Edinburgh and work placements.

 There is also a high emphasis on preparing visually-impaired students for independent living and employment.

 The Minerva Centre

 The Minerva Centre is designed for visually-impaired students who wish to take an academic pathway which includes GCSE courses, BTEC and A levels.

 Each student receives a personalised timetable matched to their aspirations and potential.
 Through this we provide a high level of individual and small group teaching.
 A number of students benefit from the specialist teaching of teachers of the visually-impaired on-site combined with access to College and opportunities in neighbouring sixth form departments.